bhisaac/5eFP/5eFP-SRD.md

 When	you	are	wielding	a	melee	weapon	in	one	hand and	no	other	weapons,	you	gain	a	+1	bonus	to	damage	dealt	with	that	weapon.

 #### Great Weapon Fighting
-Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack and must use the new roll.
+Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack once and must use the new roll.
 The	weapon	must	have	the	two-handed	or versatile	property	for	you	to	gain	this benefit.

 #### Protection
 When	a	creature	you	can	see	attacks	a	target	other	than	you	that	is	within	1 square	of	you,	you	can	use	your	reaction	to	impose	disadvantage	on	the attack roll.
 You	must	be	wielding	a	shield.

 #### Two-Weapon Defense
-While you have a weapon equipped in both hands, you gain a +1 bonus to AC.
+While you have a weapon equipped in each hand, you gain a +1 bonus to AC.

 ### Second Wind
 You	have	a	limited	well	of	stamina	that	you	can	draw	on	to	protect	yourself	from	harm.
 On	your	turn,	you	can	use	a	bonus	action	to heal 1 +	your fighter	level wounds.
 Once	you	use	this	feature, you	must	finish	a	short or long rest	before	you	can use	it	again.